-Participant: In 1998 you said the peace was almost completed but only now do you deal with the past.
-What can be done to deal with past, is it possible to achieve success in dealing with the past?
+Participant 6: In 1998, you said, the peace was almost completed, but only now do you deal with the past.
+What can be done to deal with past, is it possible to achieve success in dealing with past?

 Émer Deane: The first challenge is to make the past the past.
 We need peace first, to create a past that is different from the present.
 That took a number of years.
 Then you have to build politics.
-While these things are happening, to a certain extent, you cannot deal with all parts of the past.
-Releasing prisoners was an immediate part of the agreement and it brought a party related to terrorists into politics: Sinn Féin.
+While these things happening, to a certain extent you cannot deal with all parts of the past.
+Releasing prisoners was an immediate part of the agreement, it brought a party related to terrorists into politics: Sinn Féin.

 Not dealt with were the deaths.
-There were on-going police investigations in a normal way.
-However, because of the volume of deaths during the conflict, in many cases there were no full investigations.
-There were many controversial deaths with the British state involved, which were not willing to release information.
-There are cases coming back to the public domain now, every week there is an anniversary and so on.
-The elections campaigns on the different sides remember all conflict deaths.
+There were ongoing police investigations in a normal way, however because of the volume of deaths during the conflict, in many cases there were no full investigations.
+There were many controversial deaths, with the British state involved, which was not willing to release information.
+There are cases coming back to the public domain now, every week there is an anniversary etc. The elections campaigns on the different sides remember all conflict deaths.

-In the last four to five years they had to be taken out of politics.
+In the last four to five years, they had to be taken out of politics.
 We needed to find a framework.
-That was achieved with the Stormont House Agreement.
-There was no amnesty as that was not possible in Northern Ireland and it was not what people and parties wanted.
+That was achieved with the Stormont House Agreement: there was no amnesty, that was not possible in Northern Ireland and it was not what people and parties wanted.
 Investigations will continue.
-The percentage of cases with prosecution is small; just four people in the past few years were put to prison.
-We also established an independent commission for information retrieval (for information, not for evidence, so separate from the judicial process).
-Anyone with information on dead, whether Ex-IRA, Ex-British soldier or anyone, can come and privately give information to the commission: 'I killed x, I want to give this information to the family'.
-It works on a case-to-case basis.
-It works very different to a truth commission as only the family can ask for information.
-The family can then put it to the media if they want, that would be their choice.
+The percentage of cases with prosecution is small, just four people in the past few years were put to prison.
+We also established an independent commission for information retrieval.
+For information, not for evidence, so separate from the judicial process.
+Anyone with information on dead, whether Ex-IRA, Ex-British soldier or anything, can come and privately give information to the commission: 'I killed x, I want to give this information to the family'.
+It works on a case to case basis, very differently to a truth commission, only the family can ask for information.
+The family can then put it to the media; that would be their choice.
 This works on a twin track approach with police investigations.
-So this process is new and the legislation is still being written.
+So this process is new, the legislation is still being written.

 Going back to the international element, there are three layers: the Northern Irish/local parties, the British and the Irish government, and lastly the international community.
-The local government cannot just take such difficult decisions so the British and the Irish government will do legislation in London and Dublin, not in Belfast.
-This big responsibility is bigger than local parties and there is need for international management.
+Such difficult decisions cannot just be taken by the local government, so the British and the Irish government will do legislation in London and Dublin, not in Belfast.
+This big responsibility is bigger than local parties, and there is need for international management.

-Participant: Was amnesty ever thought about?
+Participant 2: Was amnesty ever thought about?

 Émer Deane: It was considered a number of times.
-The Attorney General of Northern Ireland recommended it in 2013 but nobody accepted it.
-It was an important moment that somebody had said it as it shifted the public debate.
-Everyone accepted that there would be no prosecutions.
+The Attorney general of Northern Ireland recommended that in 2013, but nobody accepted it.
+It was an important moment that somebody said it, it shifted the public debate.
+Everyone accepted that there will be no prosecutions.
 This was an important point, as part of original agreement saying that anyone convicted of a crime related to the conflict would only serve two years in jail.
 Some say this is enough of an amnesty.
 Most had served more than two years at the time, so they were released.
 This was the single most difficult decision to release them.
-It goes against normal justice and democracy but it was essential.
+It goes against normal justice and democracy, but it was essential.

-Participant: Would the family get to know the name of the perpetrator?
+Participant 5: Would the family get to know the name of the perpetrator?